January 5, 2017: 6:30am-6:51pm

 with Britto Arts Trust and Bangladesh Environmental Network

-with deep gratitude to all the local participants on Saint Martins Island, especially Islam, who spontaneously joined us to play his mandolin, our dear scuba-diver friends, and the family that took us in; and thanks to everyone around the world who helped make this happen: Piama Habibullah, Naeem Mohaiemen, Naseem Parvez, Sufian Khondker, Nazrul Islam, Mohd.
+Other key collaborators – and those who are deserving of an expression of deep gratitude – include: all the local participants on Saint Martins Island, especially Islam, who spontaneously joined us to play his mandolin, our dear scuba-diver friends, and the family that took us in; and thanks to everyone around the world who helped make this happen: Piama Habibullah, Naeem Mohaiemen, Naseem Parvez, Sufian Khondker, Nazrul Islam, Mohd.
 Abdul Matin, and Md.
 Shahjahan Mridha.

-Due to the political situation in Bangladesh, we chose to keep this iteration under the radar and did not seek out press.
+Due to the political situation in Bangladesh, Sunde chose to keep this iteration under the radar and did not seek out press.

 Following the screening at Britto, the 36.5 / Bay of Bengal durational video work (12 hours, 21 minute) has been exhibited together with 36.5 / North Sea (12 hours, 46 minutes) during Works on Water, an inaugural triennial at 3LD Art & Technology Center, New York City, June 2017 and at Yellowfish Durational Performance Art Festival in Seattle, Washington, 2018.